fmariv/pycharm-pyqgis-setup/README.md

 start "PyCharm aware of QGIS" /B %PYCHARM% %*
 ```
 3. Create a desktop shortcup to the bat and launch it

+[x]**Important**: do not install PyCharm v2019, it's bugged and doesn't launch correctly for QGIS development.